Skip to content

 Cost comparison at 50 clients (25,000 minutes/month):

 Annual cost modeling at 50 clients: Trillet's $3,299/month is $39,588/year.
-The Synthflow toolkit at $5,750/month is $69,000/year, a $29,412 annual difference for the same call volume.
-With Trillet's 20% yearly-billing discount on the platform fee, the gap widens further.
-That spread is the budget an agency can redirect into acquiring more clients rather than paying for middleware.
+Synthflow's Enterprise white-label at $6,250/month is $75,000/year, a $35,412 annual difference for the same call volume, and that gap only widens if Synthflow's usage runs above the $0.15 floor.
+With Trillet's 20% yearly-billing discount on the platform fee, the spread widens further still.
+That budget is what an agency can redirect into acquiring more clients rather than paying for middleware.

 What $299/month includes: